-Section 10 of the 2004 Act also outlines the duty to promote inter-agency cooperation between named agencies (including district councils) whilst Section 13 gives district councils representation on, and participation in, Local Safeguarding Children's Boards (LSCBs).1
+Section 10 of the 2004 Act also outlined the duty to promote inter-agency cooperation between named agencies (including district councils) whilst Section 13 gives district councils representation on, and participation in, Local Safeguarding Children's Boards (LSCBs).
+This was amended by the Children and Social Work Act (2017) which abolished LSCBs and replaced them with Local Safeguarding Children Partnerships (LSCPs).
+These are jointly governed by the top tier authority, the police and the NHS.1 The duty to co-operate remains.